 The Book of Unknown Americans by Cristina Henriquez — After a traumatic brain injury, a lovely teenager and her family leave behind their comfortable life in Mexico to seek treatment in the US.
 Some of their new neighbors are kind while others are not.
 Ultimately, their new life sets in motion a chain of events that is at turns beautiful, at turns tragic.
-The audio is narrated by six actors who bring the stories of immigrants from all over the Americas to life.
+The audio is narrated by six actors who bring to life the stories of immigrants from all over the Americas.

 Stone Mattress by Margaret Atwood — With all the rekindled interest in The Handmaid’s Tale, this is a great time to try some recent Margaret Atwood — like this fabulous collection of sinister little stories!
 Comedian Rob Delaney performs a story about an auctioned storage space with a freeze-dried bridegroom, and Atwood herself performs the title story about a woman who goes on an Arctic cruise to avenge a long-ago crime.
 While this is great in print, it’s even more fun on audio.